tallesl/prompt-pdfs/README.md

 Yet another LangChain example of prompting PDF files embeddings with a LLM.

-## Configuration

-No CLI arguments are parsed, all configuration values resides on [_configuration.py](_configuration.py).

-## Building and Running
+## Setup

+First, make sure to check [_configuration.py](_configuration.py) before starting, specifically the directory configuration from where the application will read the PDF files.
+Note that all configuration values comes from this file, there are no support for CLI arguments at the moment.

-Simply create a new virtual environment and install requirements with pip:
+Then, create a new virtual environment and install required packages with pip:

 ```sh
 $ python3 -m venv venv